-Broad-banded Watersnake of Louisiana
+Broad-Banded Watersnake of Louisiana

 Reptile: Nerodia fasciata confluens

 The Broad-banded is the only species of Banded Water Snake that lives in Louisiana.
 This attractive reptile is found in bodies of water all over Louisiana and the Southeastern United States.
-Unfortunately, these stout, non-poisonous water snakes with colorful bellies, are often confused with Copperheads and Cottonmouths and are intentionally killed by humans.
+Unfortunately, these stout, non-venomous water snakes with colorful bellies, are often confused with Copperheads and Cottonmouths and are intentionally killed by humans.

 The Broad-banded Watersnake is the only species of Banded Watersnake in Louisiana.